bbauska/W3Cx-3of5/README.md

    width="45%" />
 &nbsp;

-And if you've also got it in mp4/H264 and in webm formats, here is how you can embed it in your page using the video element:
+<p>And if you've also got it in mp4/H264 and in webm formats, here is how you can embed it in your page using the video element:</p>

 ```
 <video id="myVideo" width=500 controls>